Hokaid/Marvel-Fights/README.md

 #### Press the "X" button to jump
 #### Press the "Options" button to pause the game

-## Download the executable "MarvelFightsInstaller.exe" directly to install the Game!!!
+## Download the executable "MarvelFightsInstaller.exe" or "MarvelFightsInstaller2.exe" directly to install the Game!!!